Christabelle Howie

 Christabelle Howie (also spelled Christobel Howie, born.
-18 May 1969 in Chennai, India) was crowned Femina Miss India Universe 1991 and represented India at Miss Universe 1991.
+18 May 1969 in Chennai, India) is an Indian model and beauty pageant titleholder who was crowned Femina Miss India Universe 1991 and represented India at Miss Universe 1991.

 Miss Universe 1991

 Howie won the title of Miss India in 1991.
 A few months later, on 17 May 1991 in Las Vegas, Nevada, U.S., she and 72 contestants competed for the title of Miss Universe 1991.